Currency trading drops in July lull as volatility slumps

 CLS noted that volumes from April to June rose 14 percent.

-A survey by the Bank of England in July showed daily currency trading in London, the world’s largest foreign exchange center, rose 7 percent in the six months to April.
+A survey by the Bank of England in July showed daily currency trading in London, the world’s largest foreign exchange centre, rose 7 percent in the six months to April.

 But a combination of ultra-low interest rates across the developed world and an uncertain regulatory environment has hammered spot trade volumes over the past year.
 The BoE said spot volumes from October to April were down more than a fifth.